 - Drop-in between 11:00-13:00 at:

 - 24/7 self-support - check our guides, videos, FAQs and more

-- Library Essentials sessions - informative half hour sessions which run weekly from 1.30 - 2pm during term-time at Ayr (Thursdays), Dumfries (Tuesdays), Hamilton (Fridays), and Paisley (Thursdays).
+- Library Essentials sessions - informative half hour sessions which run weekly from 1.30 - 2pm during term-time at Ayr (Thursdays), Dumfries (Tuesdays), Lanarkshire (Fridays), and Paisley (Thursdays).
 Each session is free to attend and a different topic is discussed each week including: